SEOUL, SOUTH KOREA

 Andrew is an ex diplomat.
 He has worked in USA, Hong Kong and China.
 He is accustomed to showing delegates the highlights of Seoul and what the city has to offer.
 Andrew can take you to the famous places such as the presidential office, the downtown market, the war museum and selective fashion areas.
 Even to the K-pop concert areas.
 Or if you have a particular interest, he can tailor the tour to your wishes.
 A very knowledgeable nice guy, decent, with a love for his adorable puppy.
 You are in good hands if you book Andrew.

 Andrew is covid vaccinated, a non smoker and speaks English, Korean, Chinese and Japanese.

-Total cost for the guide services of Andrew for a full day of 8 hours = a non refundable deposit of USD 45 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 80 in cash to Andrew after his guide services.
-Total 125 US dollars.
+Total cost for the guide services of Andrew for a day of 6 hours for one person = a non refundable deposit of USD 35 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 60 in cash to Andrew after his guide services.
+Total 95 US dollars.

-Alternatively for the guide services of Andrew for half a day of 4 hours = a non refundable deposit of USD 25 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 40 in cash to Andrew after his guide services.
+Alternatively for the guide services of Andrew for half a day of 4 hours for one person = a non refundable deposit of USD 25 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 40 in cash to Andrew after his guide services.
 Total 65 US dollars.

 This does not include transport, entrance fees or any food & beverage costs.